Turkey Dressing with Gravy

 - Place bread cubes in a very large bowl and add the onion mixture, eggs, chicken broth/stock, salt and pepper to the bowl.
 Stir well to completely coat the bread and combine all ingredients.
 Transfer the mixture to the prepared dish.

 - Cover the dish with foil and bake for 25 minutes.
 Remove the foil, then bake for an additional 15-20 minutes or until top is golden brown.

 - Allow to cool for 5-10 minutes before serving.

 - Melt butter in a large skillet over a medium-low heat.
 Add onions and cook, stirring occasionally, for about 30 minutes and until the onions are lightly browned and soft.
 Onions should be cooked slow and you will want them fully cooked for best results.

 - Stir in flour in with onions.
-Then add the McCormick® Thyme Leaves, salt and pepper.
+Then add the thyme, salt and pepper.
 Stir and cook for 2 to 3 minutes.
-Add the heated chicken stock and Cognac, and cook uncovered for 4 to 5 minutes, until thickened.
+Add the heated chicken stock and Cognac (if using), and cook uncovered for 4 to 5 minutes, until thickened.
 Add the cream, if desired, and serve.